Follow Us on Tumblr

 I am the definition of "someone with too much free time."
-I have no job and rarely any homework, and I don't use my free time productively as much as I should.
+While I have a job and go to school, I spend little time at either and I don't use my free time productively as much as I should.
 But if I do something at the right time, which seems to be late at night, I can be pretty darn productive.
 I could be described as "nocturnal" because my sleep schedule seems to naturally drift in that direction.
 I can go from normal to nocturnal in 24 hours, but it takes days to go back.
 And even if I try to maintain the normal schedule, it slowly reverts anyway.

 open/close all folders